City Year’s six areas of impact

 Our beginning: Spreading national service

-From our earliest days, City Year has recruited diverse young adults who build positive relationships as they serve communities.
+From our earliest days, City Year has recruited young adults from different backgrounds who build positive relationships as they serve communities.
 Initially, corps members served across a wide range of areas—from beautifying parks to working with children to supporting public health campaigns.
-By contributing to and learning about the communities they served and by working together in teams with peers from different backgrounds, corps members developed important leadership, social-emotional and professional skills that helped them prepare for their next step, whether it be postsecondary education or career.
+By contributing to and learning about the communities they served and by working together in teams with peers from different backgrounds, corps members developed important leadership, interpersonal and professional skills that helped them prepare for their next step, whether it be postsecondary education or career.
 We sought to promote engaged citizenship and spread the concept of voluntary national service as a rite of passage for young Americans.

 City Year is proud to be part of the inspiration for the creation of the federal AmeriCorps program in 1993.
 Through AmeriCorps, more than 1 million Americans have helped veterans and their families to readjust after deployment; taught children to read; fought forest fires; and aided recovery efforts after major disasters such as hurricanes.